HAECHI-LABS/vvisp/README.md

   - vvisp-contracts

-    vvisp-contracts is a library for developing smart contracts and enables them to be upgradable.
+    vvisp-contracts is a library for developing smart contracts.

 - vvisp-sample